mrafieir/ch_frb_rfi/bonsai_configs/README.md

 It is important to make sure that the three versions don't get out of sync!
 This should happen automatically if production configs are never changed after committing them to git.
+The script `scripts/check-bonsai-config-consistency.py` will check for inconsistencies, and should be run periodically.

 Reminder: currently, bonsai config files must be constructed by a two-step process as follows.
 First, a human-editable text file `bonsai_xxx.txt` is written.
 Second, this is "compiled"